 Before lenders decide to give you a loan, they must know that you are willing and able to repay that mortgage.
-To understand your ability to pay back the loan, they assess your income and debt ratio.
-To assess how willing you are to repay, they use your credit score.
+To figure out your ability to pay back the loan, they look at your debt-to-income ratio.
+To calculate your willingness to pay back the mortgage loan, they consult your credit score.

-The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
+The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+Your FICO score ranges from 350 (high risk) to 850 (low risk).
 For details on FICO, read more here.

-Your credit score comes from your history of repayment.
-They don't consider income or personal characteristics.
+Your credit score is a result of your repayment history.
+They do not consider income, savings, down payment amount, or personal factors like gender, race, national origin or marital status.
 Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay while specifically excluding other personal factors.
+Credit scoring was developed to assess a borrower's willingness to repay the loan while specifically excluding other irrelevant factors.

-Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scores.
-Your score considers both positive and negative items in your credit report.
-Late payments will lower your score, but consistently making future payments on time will raise your score.
+Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
+Your score results from both positive and negative information in your credit report.
+Late payments count against you, but a consistent record of paying on time will raise it.

 At United Capital Mortgage, Inc., we answer questions about Credit reports every day.
-Give us a call at 214-718-7183.
+Call us at 2147187183.